 Once the Trust has determined if your child is eligible for a K-12 scholarship, he/she will go through Baseline Testing.
-After baseline testing, scholarships will be awarded through a lottery held in 2015.
+After baseline testing, scholarships will be awarded through a lottery.

 Students currently participating in the OSP must renew and prove eligibility each school year to continue using the scholarship.
 Parents/guardians can renew their child's scholarship at an application event.
 To renew a scholarship, parents/guardians must meet the the following requirements: